 - Aim higher.
 You may also find your inner critic easier to deal with if you keep a deeper purpose in mind.
 When you’re working for something bigger than yourself, you can accept your self-doubts without being overcome by them.

-- Try meditation.
-Many adults find that meditation helps them to make their self-talk more comforting and motivating.
+- Try meditation, prayer, or creative outlets.
+Many adults find that practices which help access a different part of their brain helps them to make their self-talk more comforting and motivating.
 Let go of judgements and connect with your inner goodness.